ICanBoogie/Prototype/README.md

 ## Using the Prototype trait

-The prototype features are avaiable as a [trait](http://php.net/traits).
+The prototype features are available as a [trait](http://php.net/traits).
 Any class can implement them simply by using the [PrototypeTrait][] trait.

 ```php